Quoting name: Sofia Steinvorth

 Professional Category: PhD Candidate (IHA/FCT scholarship)

-Advisor: Margarida Brito Alves, IHA-NOVA FCSH/IN2PAST
+Supervisor: Margarida Brito Alves, IHA-NOVA FCSH/IN2PAST Advisor: Rodrigo Queiroz, PGEHA-USP

 Position(s) within IHA: RG Member [Contemporary Art Studies]